timsampson/cs50club/README.md

 ### Description

-The school I work at uses Google Apps for Education, which includes [Google Apps Script](https://developers.google.com/apps-script), all of which are currently available for free, for details on usage, see [free use tier](https://developers.google.com/apps-script/guides/services/quotas).
-Over the past few years, I've made use of Apps Script for simple tasks, but had not yet put together a custom form backed by Google Sheets, so for this final project, I've decided to do just that.
+Google Apps for Education, which includes [Google Apps Script](https://developers.google.com/apps-script), and which are currently available for no cost, is used at the school at which I teach.
+Over the past few years, I've made use of Apps Script for simple tasks, but had not yet put together a custom form backed by Google Sheets.
+With this project, I had an opportunity to use any web technology stack, so for this final project, I've decided to make a custom club that uses Google Sheets as a database.

 The project makes use of many freely available, open source libraries and tools.
 I've included some links below, but won't go into all the details in this description of the project.
+For details on Google Appsscript (GAS) usage, see [free use tier](https://developers.google.com/apps-script/guides/services/quotas).

 The view is a simple form where the user chooses a club and if the club has room, then the user is allowed to join the club.
 Some of the features which may not be obvious to the user, but were implemented include: